April 8, 2019

 Each chart can now be downloaded as a CSV file ready to be included in a custom report or presentation, no coding knowledge required!

 Download 7 or 30 days of data from the Pulse page, and up to 6 months of data from individual metric pages.

 We’ve updated the in-app navigation to reflect our new brand.
 Everything is in the same place but the colour combinations in the navigation now have a AAA contrast accessibility rating!

 To keep our interface consistent with Google Lighthouse, we’ve matched the colours used on Lighthouse scores on the Sites and Pulse summaries.
 Scores below 50 are red, 50—90 is orange and scores of 90+ are green.

 Until last month, we displayed the aggregate metrics for each site using 95th percentile.
 After reviewing customer data it became clear that using a median (or the 50th percentile) aggregate more accurately describes the overall state of a site.

 Our GitHub action makes it trivial to add Calibre to workflows.
-It’s now possible to iterate and improve web performance directly in Pull Requests!
+It’s now possible to iterate and improve site speed directly in Pull Requests!

-This month we added two new Node.js API examples that can be added to your performance automation workflows:
+This month we added two new Node.js API examples that can be added to your speed automation workflows: